Best Cookie Recipes; Double Chocolate Cookie Recipe & Oatmeal Chocolate Chip Cookies

 Generally speaking, there are two types of cookie mixtures; soft dough and stiff dough.
 Soft dough cookies contain a larger proportion of liquid than the stiff dough.
 Cookies made from soft dough include those dropped from a spoon and those spread in a pan like a thin layer of cake of which brownies are a familiar example.

-This cheesecake cookie recipe is among some of the best cookie recipes.
+Learn how to make this easy cookie recipe; it is among some of the best cookie recipes.

 Preheat oven to 350F degrees.